wilfred11/ipw/README.md

 ##### Assessment

-The weighting has had its effects on the covariates, there is hardly any difference between them.
+The weighting has had its effects on the covariates, after weighting there is hardly any difference between them.

 ![love](https://github.com/user-attachments/assets/308ad93a-5d3b-4466-903c-2f148d2020b9)

+This graph shows the distribution of propensity scores over the treated and untreated group after weighting.
+The distribution shows a balanced distribution, which is good.

 ![propensity_distr](https://github.com/user-attachments/assets/571f5331-8ed6-449d-8260-b07fdf2ac8ca)